fuyuncat/rquery/README.md

    - coltorow(exp1[,exp2 ... ] ) : Macro function.
 Make the columns to rows.
 Accept multiple parameter, also accept foreach().
 The row number will be the maximum number of parameter of all coltorow functions. <br />
    - anycol(start,end,expr[,step]) : Macro function.
 Can be used in filter only, to check any field fulfil a condition, e.g. anycol(1,%,$). $ stands for GROUP expression when GROUP involved), # stands for field sequence, % stands for the largest field sequence ID, % can be involved in an expression.<br />
    - allcol(start,end,expr[,step]) : Macro function.
 Can be used in filter only, to check all field fulfil a condition, e.g. allcol(1,%,$). $ stands for GROUP expression when GROUP involved), # stands for field sequence, % stands for the largest field sequence ID, % can be involved in an expression.<br />
+   - root(expr) : Hierarchy function.
+Returns the expression of the root node.<br />
+   - parent(expr) : Hierarchy function.
+Returns the expression of the parent node.<br />
+   - path(expr[,connector]) : Hierarchy function.
+Returns an path (of the expression) from root to current node, connector is used for connecting nodes, default is '/'.<br />
 # Example and scenarios
 - Query an apache or nginx access log, to get the number of hits from different clients, and the browser is Chrome or Firefox<br />
 `./rq -q "parse /(?P<host>\S+) (\S+) (?P<user>\S+) \[(?P<time>[^\n]+)\] \\\"(?P<request>[^\n]*)\\\" (?P<status>[0-9]+) (?P<size>\S+) \\\"(?P<referrer>[^\n]*)\\\" \\\"(?P<agent>[^\n]*)\\\"/|filter agent reglike '(Chrome|Firefox)' | select host, count(1) | group host | sort count(1) desc" < access.log`